Last updated: July 5, 2026

 After a heavy rain the homeowner notices a puddle growing against the foundation wall.
 The yard looked flat, and nobody checked the percent grade before the landscaper finished.
 Turns out the grade runs at 0.8 % toward the house instead of away from it.
-Fixing the problem now means regrading 30 ft of lawn, replacing sod, and rerouting a downspout—work that a five-minute slope check would have prevented.
+Fixing it now means regrading 30 ft of lawn, replacing the sod, and rerouting a downspout.
+A five-minute slope check would have prevented all of it.

 This calculator converts rise and run into percent grade, degrees, and ratio, and compares the result against common drainage and driveway targets.
-Enter two elevations and the distance between them, or plug in a target slope to find out how much rise or run you need.
-It handles the trigonometry; you still need a tape measure, a laser level, and your local code book.
+Enter two elevations and the distance between them, or plug in a target slope to find the rise or run you need.
+It handles the trigonometry.
+You still bring the tape measure, the laser level, and your local code book.

 Percent, Degrees, Ratio: Three Labels for the Same Slope